ejgallego/mini-faust-coq/README.md

-Code and pdf for the Linux Audio Conference 2015 tutorial:
+Code, paper and slides for the Linux Audio Conference 2015 tutorial:

 "A Taste of Sound Reasoning"

+To install coq and ssreflect, you can use:

+$ sudo aptitude install libssreflect-coq

+By:

 * Emilio Jesús Gallego Arias
 * Olivier Hermant